“An adventurer alone, a dead man. An adventurer with a party? Unstoppable.”- Dante Featherstorm

 Talc - Intern

-Challenges are 1v1 fights, a canadidate one rank below can challenge one rank higher if filling a guild's prerequisite.
+Challenges are 1v1 fights, a candidate one rank below can challenge one rank higher if filling a guild's prerequisite.

 Guild Classifications

-At the Diamond rank, enough money, and license an adventurer can start a guild.
+At the Diamond rank, with enough money and a license, an adventurer can start a guild.
 It is considered a private company and must follow a region's regulations.
-An autonomous guild has the advantage of becoming a staple in their community, take missions from any region, and particapte in Guild Wars to gather more locations.
-As a comapny the guild can declare bankruptcy and either be bought by a corporation or the government.
+An autonomous guild has the advantage of becoming a staple in its community, taking missions from any region, and participating in Guild Wars to gather more locations.
+As a company, the guild can declare bankruptcy and either be bought by a corporation or the government.

 Owned by shareholders rather than an individual, corporate guilds function similarly to the music industry.
-An adventurer is signed and the company distrubtes them to any guild that they fit into.
+An adventurer is signed, and the company distributes them to any guild that they fit into.
 The adventurer gain access to higher rarity equipment, exclusive items, and pay.
 The downside is that the adventurer's contract is typically favored towards the company.
-A 360 deal is a common practice, the adventurer is launched into stardom but the company gets a percentage of all sales.
-Additionally, an adventurer can be dropped from their guild if they're unprofittable.
+A 360 deal is a common practice; the adventurer is launched into stardom, but the company gets a percentage of all sales.
+Additionally, an adventurer can be dropped from their guild if they're unprofitable.
 Despite shady practices, it is one of the highest earners in the stock market.

-Subsidized by taxpayers to complete missions in their particular region, much of the guild remains the same with the exception they cannot particapte in Guild Wars.
+Subsidized by taxpayers to complete missions in their particular region, much of the guild remains the same, with the exception that they cannot participate in Guild Wars.
 Governemntal guilds can particapte in missions located in national parks or other region protected areas without paying a fee.
-The guild must also make sure their missions do not hinder the government.
+The guild must also make sure its missions do not hinder the government.
 Guilds owned by a government are great for the economy, sparking job growth in many fields, especially during times of reconstruction after devestating events.

 Guild Wars

 A guild war is the most honored tradition of guilds.
 It has evolved through each era and remains the highlight of many adventurers.
-To engage in war an order or guildmaster challenge another to a guild battle.
+To engage in war, an order or guildmaster challenges another to a guild battle.
 There are two types of wars - spar and clash.
 A spar is a friendly fight that isn’t on the guild ranking leaderboards.
-A clash on the other hand is on the leaderboards and each guild must agree on something before the battle.
-For instance the Metas are known for waging ownerships of guilds.
-Additionally, a wage can be to do the death or the person is unconscious.
-Government owned guilds cannot participate in clash battles due to risk, corporations wager for guilds the most to prove themselves, and autonomous guilds vary.
+A clash on the other hand is on the leaderboards, and each guild must agree on something before the battle.
+For instance, the Metas are known for waging ownerships of guilds.
+Additionally, a wage can be paid the death or if the person is unconscious.
+Government-owned guilds cannot participate in clash battles due to risk; corporations wager for guilds the most to prove themselves, and autonomous guilds vary.

-The challenged guild picks the setting but it must provide equal playing field to the challenger.
-Since 2200 after the Arcanic Tournament III, Clashes must be done in a demiplane that is constructed to be similar to our world but without citizens to avoid destruction.
+The challenged guild picks the setting, but it must provide an equal playing field to the challenger.
+Since 2200 after the Arcanic Tournament III, Clashes must be done in a demiplane that is constructed to be similar to our world, but without citizens to avoid destruction.
 A mage council judge must be present to oversee each clash battle for it to be considered official.